igorw/weblog/posts/2013-02-02-http-kernel-middlewares.md

 ~~~

 As long as you have an object that implements the `HttpKernelInterface`, it
-can be used with this logger.
+can be used with this logger middleware.

 ## Stack